Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2017-09-01-preview/types.md

 ## FtpServerLinkedServiceTypeProperties
 ### Properties
 * **authenticationType**: 'Anonymous' | 'Basic': The authentication type to be used to connect to the FTP server.
-Possible values include: 'Basic', 'Anonymous'
 * **enableServerCertificateValidation**: any: If true, validate the FTP server SSL certificate when connect over SSL/TLS channel.
 Default value is true.
 Type: boolean (or Expression with resultType boolean).
 * **enableSsl**: any: If true, connect to the FTP server over SSL/TLS channel.
 Default value is true.
 Type: boolean (or Expression with resultType boolean).
 * **encryptedCredential**: any: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
 Type: string (or Expression with resultType string).